These Baileys cupcakes are the perfect easy bake if you're celebrating St Patrick's Day...

-These impressive Baileys cupcakes from goodtoknow’s cupcake Queen, Victoria Threader, taste just as good as they look.
-With this easy-to-make recipe you’ll be enjoying these sweet treats in no time.
+These Baileys cupcakes from GoodtoKnow’s cupcake Queen, Victoria Threader, taste just as good as they look and they are sure to impress your friends and family.
+With this easy-to-make Baileys cupcakes recipe you’ll be enjoying these sweet treats in no time.

 - 9 muffin cases